thegrumpys/odop/docs/procedures/initialState_startup_loadSQL.md

 procedures for handling spring design units (US customary inch-pound-second units versus metric units) are described here.

 An initialState.js file is required for every design type.
-It contains initialization for Independendent variables, Dependent variables, Calculation inputs, constraint levels, units and much more. initialState.js files are created by hand (possibly modifying a previous example).
+It contains initialization for Independendent variables, Dependent variables, Calculation Inputs, constraint levels, units and much more. initialState.js files are created by hand (possibly modifying a previous example).

 When operating in the development environment, a "Use initialState" button appears on the promptForDesign modal.